mscroggs.co.uk

 If you enjoyed this puzzle, check out Sunday Afternoon Maths XX,

-puzzles about graphs, or a random puzzle.
+puzzles about functions, or a random puzzle.

 Archive